 Today's story is Leg 6, on my 10,000 mile Honor Flight Northern Colorado Endurance Ride.
 Today would bring a much needed oil change, Erik Klinger and humidity.

-I had arrived in Augusta very late, or early in the morning as the case was, around 2:00 a.m. local time with an oil change that had previously been set for 7:00 a.m.
-Knowing I wouldn’t get to bed till at least 3:00 a.m., I set the alarm for 8:00 a.m. and would be at the Harley dealership by 9:00 a.m.
+I had arrived in Augusta very late, or early in the morning as the case was, around 2a.m. local time with an oil change that had previously been set for 7 a.m.
+Knowing I wouldn't get to bed until at least 3 a.m., I set the alarm for 8 a.m. and would be at the Harley dealership by 9 a.m.

 Chuck Wheeler took my bike back into the service bay, and within 20 minutes, all was good and we were given a clean bill of health.
-My biggest regret that morning was that I never took a picture with the Augusta crew as it just slipped my mind knowing I had many miles to make-up, and was so far behind schedule I was 2-steps from panic mode.
+My biggest regret that morning was that I never took a picture with the Augusta crew as it just slipped my mind knowing I had many miles to make up, and was so far behind schedule I was two-steps from panic mode.

 We stopped off at the Airborne museum in Fayetteville, North Carolina for some pictures, and then continued up the eastern seaboard toward Virginia.
-I stopped for lunch and some air conditioning for this kid.
+I stopped for lunch and some air conditioning.
 Did I mention how hot and humid it was?
 Good lord!
 I need some AC.
-We found a pizza joint and wouldn’t you know, the AC was down, so all I could do was go wash my head and face in cold water and stand in the cooler for a bit.
+We found a pizza joint, and wouldn't you know, the AC was down, so all I could do was go wash my head and face in cold water and stand in the cooler for a bit.
 What a hot, sticky, nasty humid mess it was!

 After lunch, and talking about all the toll-roads I would soon hit, Erik gave me a bag full of change, and we made plans for where he would turn back just across the Virginia state line as I would continue northeast up the coast.
 Toll roads, hundreds of them, what was I getting myself into.
 The traffic to this point has been bad enough... then I hit Washington D.C.